 How to try custard apples?

-- Grow them: custard apple seeds
+- 3 – Plant some custard apple seeds

 8. Rose apple